TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-02-07-how-to-create-symfony-kernel-for-tests-with-different-configs.md

     Today we'll look at a little trick that allows us to create Symfony Kernel with different configs.

-tweet: "New Post on the 🐘 blog: How to Create #Symfony Kernel for Tests with Different Configs"
 ---

 In Symfony, we can use config to define almost any container change - from parameter, a specific implementation of service to extension configuration.
 That's why it's so easy to use them for tests.